-The warmer weather means rabbits need some extra attention.
-PetPlan veterinary expert Brian Faulkner explains how to take care of your rabbit during the summer months.
+When the weather warms up, rabbits need some extra attention – not least in the grooming department!
+Petplan veterinary expert Brian Faulkner explains how to take care of rabbits in summer.

-Petplan veterinary expert Brian Faulkner says the basics of grooming are removing dead fur by brushing, dealing with any matted hair, and being mindful of any debris around your rabbit’s bottom.
-Clean their face and eyes and check their ears for mites or crusty scabs that could indicate the presence of mites.
+Rabbits are sociable animals, and will generally groom each other – but that doesn’t let you off the hook entirely.
+Petplan vet expert Brian Faulkner says the goals of rabbit grooming are to remove dead fur by brushing, deal with any matted hair and clear any debris around their bottoms.
+Clean faces and eyes and check their ears for signs of mites such as crusts or scabs.
 Finally, clip their nails regularly to prevent curling.

-It’s best to do this with a helper.
+It’s best to groom your rabbit with a helper at hand, if possible.
 Here’s what to do:

 - Gently pick up your rabbit.
-Get on the floor, and, supporting the chest and hindquarters, lift your bunny and then hold them against you as you stand up slowly.
+Get on the floor and, supporting the chest and hindquarters, lift your bunny.
+Hold them against you as you stand up slowly.

 - Place your rabbit on a table or other surface covered by a towel, being careful they don’t bolt.